omid-arhami/topolow/cran-comments.md

 Dear CRAN maintainers,

-This is the initial submission of the `topolow` package to CRAN.
+This is the revised initial submission of the `topolow` package to CRAN.
+DOI and title issues are resolved.

-The `topolow` package provides a novel, physics-inspired algorithm for antigenic cartography. [cite_start]It is designed to create complete and accurate antigenic maps from sparse and complex immunological assay data. [cite_start]The package includes tools for automatic dimensionality detection and the calculation of "antigenic velocity" to track pathogen evolution. [cite_start]The theories and methods are described in our paper, Arhami and Rohani (2025) https://www.biorxiv.org/content/10.1101/2025.02.09.637307v1.
+The `topolow` package provides a novel, physics-inspired algorithm for antigenic cartography.
+* It is designed to create complete and accurate antigenic maps from sparse and complex immunological assay data.
+* The package includes tools for automatic dimensionality detection and the calculation of "antigenic velocity" to track pathogen evolution.
+* The theories and methods are described in our paper, Arhami and Rohani (2025) https://www.biorxiv.org/content/10.1101/2025.02.09.637307v1.

 ## Test Environments
 * local: macOS Sonoma 14.5, R 4.4.1